yuku/textcomplete/doc/how_to_use.md

 ```js
 var placementStr = 'top|absleft';
 ```

+If you want to use textcomplete with a rich editor, please write an adapter for it and give the adapter as `adapterClass`.

 Finally, if you want to stop autocompleting, give `'destroy'` to `textcomplete` method as follows: